Q: How do you obtain the animals that come to Happy Trails?

 A: Happy Trails provides (seasonal) educational tours from May through October on Fridays, Saturdays and Sundays.
 Trained tour guides take you through the sanctuary and you have the opportunity to hear the stories of the rescued animals, how they came to be at Happy Trails, how they are being helped, what types of abuses that we deal with, and what you can do to get involved and make a difference.

 Though your trained tour guide will help you to meet and interact with selected animals safely, we do need to emphasize that we are not a petting zoo.

 Happy Trails is a working animal sanctuary and our facility is more of a hospital setting or rehabilitation facility.
 Many of the animals we rescue are injured, ill, or simply afraid of humans (for obvious reasons) and some are not accustomed to being handled.
 We are constantly aware of both the comfort of the animals as well as the safety of our guests.

 Q: How is Happy Trails funded and who pays for all your expenses?

 A: Happy Trails relies solely on the kindness and generosity of private donations from our supporters.
 We have gratefully received donations in many forms from people who care deeply for the animals we rescue.
 Medical and veterinary expenses, feed and grain costs, fencing, shelter, administrative costs and daily operational expenses certainly add up quickly.
-Happy Trails has been blessed with several grants for specific projects or programs which does help out remendously.
+Happy Trails occasionally receives grants for specific projects or programs which does help out tremendously.

-Q: Is Happy Trails a tax deductable organization?
+Q: Is Happy Trails a tax deductible organization?